 It's time for you to get to know your town!
-Each of the short readings on the next few pages describes something about life in 1348.
-Read the description you have been assigned, and follow the instructions to complete the assignment.
-There is space for your work on each page.
-When everyone is finished, the class will discuss the readings, and together we will create a picture of what it was like to live in a village in 1348.
+Each of the short readings that follows describes something about life in 1348.
+Read the descriptions, and follow the instructions to complete the assignment.

-Your Place in Your Medieval Town
+Your Place in Your Medieval Tonn